civicrm/civicrm-sysadmin-guide/docs/troubleshooting.md

 1. In the `/sites/all/modules` directory, make sure to delete the entire civicrm directory (`../sites/all/modules/civicrm`).
 1. Restore the civicrm directory in `/sites/all/modules/` from your files backup.
 1. CRUCIAL: Remove the `templates_c` directory from `../sites/default/files/civicrm/` (don't worry, CiviCRM will recreate these files when you reload the pages).
-1. Go back to Drupal's Modules screen and enable the CiviCRM modules you disabled in step 2.
+1. Go back to Drupal's Modules screen and enable the CiviCRM modules you disabled.
 1. Bring the site back online by turning off Maintenance mode.
 1. Load up civicrm by going to `http://yoursitename.com/civicrm` (or wherever you have civicrm installed).
 This should have restored you back to the last working condition.